Jc-alt logo

 Intro

-Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
-You may assume that each input would have exactly one solution, and you may not use the same element twice.
-You can return the answer in any order.
+Given an array of integers nums and an integer target, return indices of two numbers such that they add up to target.
+You can assume each test case only has one solution and you may cant use the same element twice.
+Answer can be returned in any order.

 nums[]TargetOutput